bigdata-i523/hid325/notebook.md

 * 12/02/17: Reviewed final project
 * 12/03/17: Updated my final project darft and Bibtex
 * 12/03/17: Updated the Readme file and project
+* 12/04/17: Made changes to final report and removed unnecessary items.